Tuberculosis (TB) Blood Test

 One is the QuantiFERON - TB Gold In-Tube test (QFT-GIT), and the other is the T-spot TB test.
 We use the QFT-GIT test.

-When you go in for testing, a technician will gather blood using a needle.
+When you go in to one of our labs for testing, a technician will gather blood using a needle.
 From there, the blood is sent to a laboratory.
 Once there, the lab runs a test on the blood to see how the immune system reacts to the germs that cause TB.

-What do the results of a TB test mean?
+What do the results of a Tuberculosis test mean?

 A positive TB blood test means the person is infected with TB bacteria.
 A doctor will need to do additional tests to determine if it is a latent TB infection or TB disease.